jackdevillier/jackdevillier/README.md

 # Howdy 👋

-Currently forcing myself down the depths of HTML and web dev.

 Feel free to check out some of my work back from high school!

 I also recreated wordle from scratch as a personal project, so check that out too.